 For example, if you look at a system we have in Tennessee, it can interface with over 60 different legacy applications in that system.
 The challenge for us, during an implementation, is manifold.
 We have an existing off-the-shelf system, but every state does business differently, and we have to customize it to their exact needs.

 Matt Vaughn: Especially with legacy systems like that, which aren’t built to talk to anything else.

 Paul: Right!
 Take the most extreme example for us: the unemployment system.
 The average age of an unemployment benefits system in the United States is about 30 years.
-You’re talking about using very old mainframes and databases that have been kind of broken up and used in a million different ways over the years to get what they need out of it.
+You’re talking about using very old mainframes and databases that have been broken up and used in a million different ways over the years.

-Secondly, the data conversion is one of the real critical paths, as we have to take the data out of sometimes 1 system, sometimes 5 or 6.
+Secondly, data conversion is one of the real critical paths.
+We have to take the data out of sometimes 1 system, sometimes 5 or 6.
 In the case of California, we converted about 70 million records from 5 different systems, which had duplications throughout.